Climate activist sentenced for ‘vandalising’ Geneva bank

 He was also ordered to pay Crédit Suisse a clean-up fee of CHF2,250 despite claiming the paint used was washable.

+After the verdict, his lawyer said she was disappointed, and that “by sticking too closely to the letter of the law, we sacrifice its spirit”.

-The Geneva verdict comes after a district court in Lausanne in January acquitted twelve climate activists of trespassing on a Crédit Suisse premises in 2018 to stage a mock tennis match – a reference to Roger Federer’s sponsorship deal with the bank.
+The verdict comes after a district court in Lausanne in January acquitted twelve climate activists of trespassing on a Crédit Suisse premises in 2018 to stage a mock tennis match – a reference to Roger Federer’s sponsorship deal with the bank.
 The canton Vaud prosecutor’s office subsequently announced the verdict would be appealed.

 Keystone-SDA/dos